 Black’s Law Dictionary (6th Edition) defines Corpus Delicti as “[t]he fact of a crime having been actually committed.”

 But there is more to it than this.
-It must some act that is Malum in Se (“wrong in itself”) and not just Malum Prohibitum (“wrong due to prohibition”).
+Assuming no other contractual duties, this act that is legitimately considered criminal must be an act that is Malum in Se (“wrong in itself”) and not just Malum Prohibitum (“wrong due to prohibition”).
 Something that is unquestionably wrong, not just something that is prohibited by some governmental “authority” figure.
 This difference is found in the difference between government punishment of theft, robbery and murder, or government punishment of jaywalking, or someone traveling in their car at a rate that just happens to be above the posted speed limit.
 Theft, Robbery and Murder are unquestionably wrong in and of themselves (Malum in Se).
 The latter examples are not.

 1) Injury, Loss, or Harm.
 (It must be noted that this ingredient assumes a victim, or victims.)